elvaosorio/WeatherApp/README.md

 # WeatherApp
-Check weather in your area from your terminal
+Check weather in your area from your terminal and add data to local files